Team Workflows

 Using Signal Statuses

-Section titled “Using Signal Statuses”Signal statuses are your primary coordination tool.
+Section titled “Using Signal Statuses”Signal statuses are your primary coordination tool, tracking the full sales pipeline.

 | Status | Meaning | When to Use |